 For more information, or to order tickets, please call 317-232-1637, or visit indianamuseum.org.

-Don’t just live in the city–explore it!
-THIS is Big City, Little Indiana!
+Don’t just live in the city–explore it.
+THIS is Little Indiana.

-Just don’t forget to tell ‘em little Indiana sent you!
+Just don’t forget to tell them Little Indiana sent you.

 Indiana State Museum